Berkeley-CS61B/website-sp24/projects/proj3/index.md

 ### 3A Grader

-3A is due on **November 13th at 11:59 PM** for 3 points.
+3A is due on **April 15th at 11:59 PM** for 3 points.
 It will test:

 - `getWorldFromInput` returns a world
 - `getWorldFromInput` recreates the same world given the same seed multiple times